vnegrisolo/better-log/README.md

 ## Usage

-change the `config/enviroments/development.log` (or other enviroment): config.log_formatter = BetterLog::ColoredLoggerFormatter.new
+Change the `config/enviroments/development.log` (or any other enviroment):

+    config.log_formatter = BetterLog::ColoredLoggerFormatter.new

-you can also call directly the colorize method
+You can also call directly the colorize method

     class YourClass
       include TerminalColor